Mega-donor Seymour Schulich sets the bar higher for education

 One in particular is McGill University, where, as the first in his family to attend university, he earned two degrees and received a $1,600 scholarship (part of which he profitably reinvested and financed a trip to Europe).

-In 2005, with a life-long fondness for McGill, he responded to an appeal from then-president Heather Munro-Blum to invest in the university’s music faculty.
+In 2005, with a life-long fondness for McGill, he responded to an appeal from then-president Heather Munroe-Blum to invest in the university’s music faculty.
 He gave $20-million for the music faculty that now bears his name, with the funds used for scholarships, a contribution toward a new music building and a concert hall named for Mr. Schulich’s wife Tanna, an amateur violinist.

 Of that hall, which hosts numerous concerts annually, he gripes, jokingly, “it gets more publicity than my music school gets.”